 A side effect of a harder material is that it can’t be compressed, and therefore can’t have compression fittings.
 This makes it slightly less forgiving when it comes to leaks – another reason to bring in an expert.

 If you’re willing to pay a little extra and have a professional fit the entire system, the results can be spectacular, particularly if you’ve got a matching RGB solution in place.
-Moreover, the system can often be recycled, at least in part, between successive builds – which will help to take some of the edge off the considerable outlay.
+Moreover, the system can often be recycled, at least in part, between successive builds – which will help to take some of the edges off the considerable outlay.

 What temperatures should I be getting?